remnrem/luna-doc/docs/ref/assoc.md

 3    F_CH_F3_SS_NR  2    grp1    F      F3    NR
 4    F_CH_F3_SS_R   2    grp1    F      F3    R
 ```
-(Note: `NV` in the manifest always start from 1 and identify the slot for that variable in the _subsetted_ dataset, not the original.)
+(Note: `NV` in the manifest always starts from 1 and identifies the slot for that variable in the _subsetted_ dataset, not the original.)

-To select variables stratifed by `CH` only:
+To select variables stratified by `CH` only:
 ```
 facs=CH
 ```